seananderson/metafolio/inst/ms/ms.md

 buffers portfolio risk (Fig. 5a), and at the same time, the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved.
-For example, a metapopulation with eight conserved populations is X times less risky than a metapopulation with only four.
-We can see this risk-buffering effect through example metapopulations in Fig. 5c and 5d.
-We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension (Fig. 5d) --- as one would expect, conserving fewer populations also results in lower-abundance metapopulations.
+For example, a metapopulation with 16 conserved populations is 2.5 times less variable than a metapopulation with only four.
+We can see this risk-buffering effect through example metapopulations in Fig. 5c.
+We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension (Fig. 5d).
+As one would expect, conserving fewer populations also results in lower-abundance metapopulations.

 *Given long-term environmental change*, conserving more populations also buffers portfolio risk.
 However, in contrast to the short-term environmental